masaki39/simple-citations/README.md

 # Simple Citations

-Obsidianの個人用プラグインです
-文献ノートを一括作成したり、一括更新したりできます
+This is an Obsidian plugin compatible with the [Citations plugin](https://github.com/hans/obsidian-citation-plugin).
+It enables the importation of literature notes from Zotero.
+The main feature of this plugin is **its simple usage**; it requires **minimal setup time** and allows you to **add or update literature notes in one go**.

-# インストール
+# Installation & Settings

-公開していないので、ObsidianのBRATを使用してインストールできます
+Install via [BRAT](https://github.com/TfTHacker/obsidian42-brat).
+Configure the path for the `Better-CSL-JSON` file and the literature notes folder in your vault.

-# 初期設定設定
+# Usage

-Citationsプラグインとほぼ同じです

-1. Zoteroから出力したBetter CSL JSONのパスを指定(注：英語非対応)
-2. 文献ノートフォルダを作成して指定
+- Use the "Add command" to import all literature notes that are not yet in the vault.
+- Use the "Update command" to only update the frontmatter as described below.

-# テンプレート
+# Template

-現時点ではテンプレートはいじれません
-ファイル名は`@citekey`になり、フロントマターに下記の情報が入ります
+Metadata for each piece of literature is appended to the frontmatter of each note.
+You cannot customize the template.

-- aliases: タイトル
+- aliases:
+    - Title
+    - First Author.
+Journal.
+Year
-- title: タイトル
+- title: Title
-- authors: 著者(リスト)
+- authors: List of authors
-- journal: ジャーナル名
+- journal: Journal
-- year: 出版年
+- year: Publush year
-- doi: DOIリンク
+- doi: DOI link
-- zotero: ZoteroへのURI
+- zotero: Zotero URI

-aliasesにタイトルが入るのでクイックスイッチャーでタイトルの検索ができます

-# 使い方

-2つしかコマンドはありません
-コマンドパレットから使用できます

-Add Literature Notes: Vault内にない文献ノートを一括作成
-Update Literature Notes: 上記コマンドに加え、既存のノートのフロントマターを上記テンプレートに則って上書き更新(本文やテンプレート外の項目は変更されません)